Foreign exchange company: India

 Foreign exchange markets in India have shown a steady increase in volumes as a result of increasing levels of foreign trade, driven by improvements in the communications systems and greater access to the international exchange markets.

 The volume of transactions in these markets amounting to around USD 2 billion per day does not compete favorably with a well developed foreign exchange market of international repute but with the entry of online Foreign Exchange Companies the market is steadily growing.

 Around 25% of currency transfers/payments in India are made via non-bank Foreign Exchange Companies.
 Most of these companies use the USP of better exchange rates than the banks.
 They are regulated by the Foreign Exchange Dealer's Association of India (FEDAI) and any transaction in foreign exchange is governed by the Foreign Exchange Management Act (FEMA) 1999.

 Uganda

 Australia

 The Australian foreign exchange market has grown considerably to be the highly liquid, globally integrated market that it is today.
 The foreign exchange market in Australia is regulated by the Australian Securities and Investments Commission (ASIC).
-In 2016, the local market was the eighth largest in the world and the AUD/USD was the fourth most traded currency pair globally.
+In 2022, the local market was the eleventh largest in the world and the AUD/USD was the sixth most traded currency pair globally.